ngs-docs/2021-GGG298/Week3-conda_for_software_installation/README.md

 [Bioconda](https://bioconda.github.io/) is a "software channel" for conda, that lets you install a lot of stuff.

 You can install stuff directly from it as above, by specifying the bioconda channel explicitly: `conda install -c bioconda ...`.
-Or, you can add it to your "default" set of channels to search, like so:
+Or, you can add it to your "default" set of channels to search, as we did above:

 ```
 conda config --add channels defaults